Year 7 Literacy and Numeracy Catch-Up Premium Funding

 How we assessed the effect on attainment

-What effect the expenditure had on the attainment of the pupils for whom it was allocated
+What effect the expenditure had on the attainment of the students for whom it was allocated

-To build upon the success of the 2015-16 Catch-Up programme as described above, the funding is used to provide the same year-long programme of 1-1 and small-group provision, provided for pupils who achieved 100 or below in the 2016 National Curriculum Tests in Reading and/or Maths.
+To build upon the success of the 2017-18 Catch-Up programme as described above, the funding is used to provide the same year-long programme of 1-1 and small-group provision, provided for students who achieved 100 or below in the 2017 National Curriculum Tests in Reading and/or Maths.
 These programmes will be delivered by literacy and numeracy intervention teams and peer coaches and once again are designed to accelerate English and/or Maths progress.
-As part of the intervention the teams will also be using “Sumdog” an interactive package which supports acceleration in numeracy and reading.
-As well as the internal assessment points throughout the school calendar, at the end of the year, pupils will be assessed, using the KS2 SATs papers, to measure progress made and sign post further interventions necessary to help accelerate progress.
+As part of the intervention the teams will also be using “SUMDOG” an interactive package which supports acceleration in numeracy.
+In addition to Read Write INC, paired reading and literacy interventions, the current Y7 Catch Up group will also be using Accelerated Reader to develop their literacy, progress and love of reading.